Written by Ronald D. Moore, W. Reed Moran, and Drew Deighan

 Anyone who has ready my Star Trek reviews knows I love anything having to do with the Klingons.
 I have found any episode they are in during the run of Star Trek: The Next Generation to always be a cut above those involving other alien species.

-In Sins of the Father, the Enterprise gets the chance to reciprocate for Riker’s officer exchange to the Klingon ship Pagh during the first-season episode, A Matter of Honor.
+In Sins of the Father, the Enterprise gets the chance to reciprocate Riker’s officer exchange to the Klingon ship Pagh during the first-season episode, A Matter of Honor.

 The arrival of the Klingon officer Kurn (portrayed by Tony Todd) turns the Enterprise on its ear.
-The Klingon way of doing things is much stricter than the Starfleet crew is used to and everyone is having difficulty with the new arrival’s standards… with the exception of lone Klingon in Starfleet, Worf (Michael Dorn).
+The Klingon way of doing things is much stricter than the Starfleet crew is used to and everyone is having difficulty with the new arrival’s standards… with the exception of the lone Klingon in Starfleet, Worf (Michael Dorn).

 Worf confronts Kurn and learns that he is Worf’s younger brother.
 Worf and his parents left Kurn behind with a family friend when they left for the Khitomer Outpost where Worf’s parents were both killed in a massacre at the hands of the Romulans.
 Kurn reveals to Worf that the Klingon High Council (their governing body) has judged their father, Mogh, a traitor for aiding and abetting the Romulans at Khitomer.